nstefan/yastwai/CONTRIBUTING.md

 ## Commit Guidelines

-YASTwAI follows the standards defined in the `yastai.mdc` ruleset for commit messages.
+YASTwAI follows the standards defined in the `yastwai.mdc` ruleset for commit messages.
 Each commit should provide clear information about what changes were made, why they were made, and any challenges encountered.

 ### Commit Message Structure